 If you do not want to cook yourself then there are options available.

-In the USA there is a company called FlexPro Meals who provide ready prepared meals, while the UK have MuscleFood who have their own meal prep delivery service.
+In the USA there is a company called FlexPro Meals who provide ready prepared meals, while the UK has MuscleFood who have their own meal prep delivery service.

-Hopefully this guide to bodybuilding meal prep has answered some of your questions.
-Now is the time to get started with your own meal prepping.
+Hopefully, this guide to bodybuilding meal prep has answered some of your questions.
+Now is the time to get started with your own meal prep.

 If you have any further questions please feel free to ask them below using the comment form provided.